DevSeedlings/SANE_Seed_Local_Auth/README.md

-# SEAN-seed
+# SANE-seed
-This is a fully functional basic MEAN stack app seed.
+This is a fully functional basic SANE stack app seed.
 It has passport, gulp, and sass capabilities (gulp and sass not required for use).

 ###To use this seed
 1. Git clone it